reedajorgy/haizi_liming/README.md

 ## Usage

-1. **Select Language**: Use the sidebar to choose your preferred translation language
+1. Select a translation language from the sidebar
-2. **Navigate Poems**: Select different poem sections from the dropdown
+2. Choose a poem section from the dropdown
-3. **Interactive Vocabulary**: Click on highlighted Chinese characters to see detailed information
+3. Click on Chinese characters to see vocabulary information
-4. **Compare**: View original Chinese and translation side-by-side
+4. View original Chinese and translation side-by-side

 ## Technical Details

-- Built with Streamlit for rapid web app development
+- Built with Streamlit
-- Uses pandas for CSV data processing
+- Uses pandas for data processing
-- Implements HTML/CSS for interactive vocabulary tooltips
+- HTML/CSS for vocabulary tooltips
-- Caches data loading for optimal performance
+- Data caching for performance
-- Responsive design with sidebar navigation

-## About Haizi
+## About HaiZi (海子)

-Haizi (海子, 1964-1989) was a Chinese poet known for his lyrical and mystical poetry.
-This collection features his "Dawn" poems, exploring themes of hope, despair, and the human condition.
+HaiZi (1964-1989), born Zha Haisheng, was one of the most influential Chinese poets of the late 20th century.
+Known for his deeply spiritual and often melancholic verse, HaiZi's poetry explores themes of nature, death, rebirth, and the eternal struggle between hope and despair.

+His themes of Dawn (黎明) is an important theme across his poems.
+In the book that I have, I found 6 poems that were named with the word 黎明.
+These poems weave together imagery of water, autumn, and the liminal space between night and day to create a haunting meditation on mortality and transcendence.
+HaiZi's tragic death at the age of 25 only added to the mystique surrounding his work, making him a legendary figure in modern Chinese literature.

+This collection presents HaiZi's poems in their original Chinese with translations in 13 languages and vocabulary annotations.

+This was made for 孟老师的 class, 北京大学汉语学13班.

 ---